jph98/jonathanholloway.co.uk/src/pages/tools/index.md

 ---
 category: 'top'
 type: 'page'
-title: "Exercises/Tools"
+title: "Tools"
-description: Exercises/Tools
+description: Tools
 date: '2019-02-16'
 image: ''
 order: 5
-visible: true
+visible: false
 ---

 These are several tools I use during consulting for various purposes.
-Free for you to use, just please credit me in blog posts/articles etc... if these are referenced.
+Free for you to use, just please credit me in blog posts/articles etc... if referenced.